 Bicycle facilities across Los Alamos County serve to provide another transportation option throughout the region while supplementing the already established infrastructure and services.
-The Bike Plan included a survey conducted with residents that asked about bicycle safety and habits.
+The Bicycle Transportation Plan, adopted in 2017, included a survey conducted with residents that asked about bicycle safety and habits.
 The survey respondents indicated that bicycles were used overwhelmingly for both recreation and transportation with the majority riding their bike over one mile every week and over 25 percent riding daily.
 The majority of respondents said they don't feel safe while biking, mainly because of distracted drivers/riders and the lack of bike lanes or bike paths.
 Existing bicycle facilities within the County are organized into four types including bicycle lanes, multi-use, shared use, and side paths.

 Existing bike facilities within White Rock Town Center include the existing bike lane along State Road 4 and a shared use facility along Sherwood Boulevard, as Illustrated in "Exhibit 12.
 Pedestrian Facilities" on page 21.
 A future shared use facility is planned on Rover Boulevard and Meadow Lane.
 The Canada del Buey Trail is anticipated to be expanded through the arroyo to connect Meadow Lane and Overlook Park.
+L S ALAM S S Los Alamos Downtown & White Rock